 Walking in Hungary

-Most parts of Hungary are relatively flat making it suitable for walking, but expats should take proper precautions when it comes to staying safe.
-Opportunistic crime does happen so pedestrians should be sure to stick to areas that are known to them and keep valuables well out of sight.
-Drivers in Hungary often behave erratically so extra caution should be taken when walking near traffic.
+Most parts of Hungary are relatively flat, making it highly pedestrianised, but expats should take proper precautions when it comes to staying safe.
+Opportunistic crime does happen, so pedestrians should be sure to stick to areas that are known to them and keep valuables well out of sight.
+Drivers in Hungary often behave erratically, so extra caution should be taken when walking near traffic.

 ►For more information on travelling in the capital, see Getting Around in Budapest